kylejlin/zo/glossary.md

 with the ordinary definitions.

 - app: (function) application
-- AST: abstract syntax tree
+- AST: abstract syntax tree.

+  **AST nodes only contain semantically relevant information.**
+  This implies that any two AST nodes are equal under Rust's `std::cmp::Eq` iff they are semantically equal under Zo's semantic rules (assuming an empty substitution context).

 - deb: De Bruijn index
 - digest: the output of a hash algorithm.
   Unless otherwise specified, "digest" refers to